 Successful ebook readers

-By now, we know the answer is that lots of people eventually bought one.
-The price plummeted.
-Today, a basic Kindle costs only $79.
-In 2008, the first full year after Kindle’s debut, ebook sales made up only 1% of the revenue of the largest publishing houses.
-And less than that for small and medium-sized publishers.
+The publishing business took notice.
+In 2008, the first full year after Kindle’s debut, ebook sales made up only 1% of the revenue of the largest publishing houses and less than that for small and medium-sized publishers.
 After three years, ebook sales reached 20% of revenue for some of the major publishers.